guysoft/BackupFriendPi/README.rst

     TBD WORK IN PROGRESS

+#. rdiffweb instance is at port 8082: http://backupfriend.local:8082
+#. ssh to sync rdiff-backup is at port at 8022: http://backupfriend.local:8022

 #.
 Boot the Pi from the SD card
 #.
 Hostname is ``pleromapi`` (not ``raspberrypi`` as usual), username: ``pi`` and inital password is: ``raspberry``
 #.
 After a few mintues you should be able to access ``http://backupfriend.local/`` or ``http://backupfriend.lan/``